Vol. 16 No. 47 - September 21, 2016

 Note: Events are free unless indicated.

-Friend’s of the Island Library Book Club, Island Branch Library, 5701 Marina Drive, Holmes Beach, 10 a.m.
+CPR class, Island Branch Library, 5701 Marina Drive, Holmes Beach, 9 a.m.
+Pre-registration required.

-Holiday family movie/craft, Island Branch Library, 5701 Marina Drive, Holmes Beach, 1 p.m.
+Preschool story time, Island Branch Library, 5701 Marina Drive, Holmes Beach, 10 a.m.